-Named the seventh first base coach in Rays history on Nov 3, 2017, following Billy Hatcher (1998-99, 2003-05), José Cardenal (2000-01), Lee May (2001-02), George Hendrick (2006-14), Dave Martinez (2007, as a fill-in for Hendrick, who was recovering from knee surgery, for three weeks) and Rocco Baldelli (2015-17)…will also serve as an assistant hitting coach alongside Chad Mottola and provide baserunning instruction...
-Begins his first major league coaching job…has spent his entire coaching career in the Rays system…spent the last two seasons as the hitting coach for Triple-A Durham (2016-17)…coached seven seasons with Double-A Montgomery (2009-15), one with Class-A Columbus (2008) and one with Short-A Hudson Valley (2007)...
-Becomes the fourth major league coach in Rays history who was born in the Tampa Bay area, following Manager Kevin Cash (Tampa), former Manager Lou Piniella (Tampa) and former pitching coach Chuck Hernandez (Tampa).
+COACHING CAREER: Named the seventh first base coach in Rays history on Nov 3, 2017, following Billy Hatcher (1998-99, 2003-05), José Cardenal (2000-01), Lee May (2001-02), George Hendrick (2006-14), Dave Martinez (2007, as a fill-in for Hendrick, who was recovering from knee surgery) and Rocco Baldelli (2015-17)…also serves as an assistant hitting coach alongside Chad Mottola and provides baserunning instruction....Has spent his entire coaching career in the Rays system…before being named to the major league staff, spent two seasons as the hitting coach for Triple-A Durham (2016-17)…coached seven seasons with Double-A Montgomery (2009-15), one with Class-A Columbus (2008) and one with Short-A Hudson Valley (2007)....Is one of four major league coaches in Rays history who were born in the Tampa Bay area, following Manager Kevin Cash (Tampa), former Manager Lou Piniella (Tampa) and former pitching coach Chuck Hernandez (Tampa).